Liquidity & Capital Resources

-At the end of 2010, we had cash and short-term investments of $1.3 billion in a mix of short-term deposits and treasury bills, while our total debt amounted to $1 billion.
-We were in a similar position at the end of 2009.
+At the end of 2013, we had cash and short-term investments of $229 million in a mix of short-term deposits and treasury bills, while our total debt amounted to $1.4 billion.

-We have large, reliable customers that need uranium regardless of world economic conditions, and we expect the uranium contract portfolio we've built to provide a solid revenue stream for years to come.
+We have large, creditworthy customers that continue to need uranium even during weak economic conditions, and we expect the uranium contract portfolio we have built to provide a solid revenue stream for years to come.

 |Cash position ($ millions)

 (cash, cash equivalents, short-term investments, less bank overdraft)

 |Cash provided by operations ($ millions)

 (net cash flow generated by our operating activities after changes in working capital)